citrineos/citrineos.github.io/docs/guides/security-profiles.md

 title: Security Profiles
 ---

-This tutorial assumes you have [already connected a charger](/tutorials/connecting-a-charger).
+In this section, we assume you have [already connected a charger](/guides/connecting-a-charger).

 # Security Profile 1